keploy/community-blog/clrtjus5f000108jy4cf09up7.md

 slug: building-custom-yaml-dsl-in-python
 canonical: https://keploy.io/blog/community/building-custom-yaml-dsl-in-python
 cover: https://cdn.hashnode.com/res/hashnode/image/upload/v1706176448627/aa815cbd-197b-492d-9f1e-9454b52ec817.png
+tags: python, json, yaml, dsl

 ---

 In the realm of developement, there are instances when a generic programming language might not fully capture the specificity of a domain or the nuances of a particular problem.
 This is where **Domain-Specific Languages** or **DSLs** come into play.
 DSLs are specialized languages designed to address specific problem domains, offering a more expressive and tailored solution.

 In this blog post, I will guide you through the process of building a custom DSL in Python, a versatile and widely-used programming language.
-Before delving into the intricacies of building a custom DSL, it's crucial to grasp the fundamental concepts.
-A DSL, in essence, is a language tailored to a specific problem domain.
-In our case, it will be created using Python, a language renowned for its readability and simplicity.
+But before diving into the technalities of building a custom DSL, it is important to learn about the fundamental concepts.
+A **DSL (Domain-Specific Languages)**, in essence, is a language tailored to a specific problem domain.

+In our case, it will be created using Python, a language known for its readability and simplicity, to convert `YAML` to `JSON`.

-## YAML with *DSL* ?
+## Why YAML with *DSL* ?

 YAML proves to be a suitable choice for both individuals, with technical backgrounds and for their non-technical colleagues, particularly when dealing with simple syntax.

+1. **Human-readable format**: YAML is a human-readable data serialization format, making it easy for developers and other stakeholders to read and understand the configuration files.

+2. **Structured data**: YAML provides a structured format for defining data, allowing for clear and consistent configuration files.

+3. **Domain Specific Language (DSL)**: Using a DSL in YAML configuration files can help make the configuration files more expressive and easier to understand.

+4. **Tooling and automation**: YAML files can be easily parsed and manipulated by tools and scripts, making it easy to automate the deployment and management of applications.

+5. **Version control**: YAML files can be easily checked into version control systems, allowing for easy tracking of changes and collaboration among team members.

+Overall, using YAML with DSL can help make configuration files more expressive, readable, and maintainable, while also making it easier to automate the deployment and management of applications.

+## Creating the YAML for application

+Let's move on to designing our YAML input file, that we will use in our application.

 ```yaml
 tasks: